dcppc/crosscut-metadata/sparql/v0.5/README.md

 Each of these scripts has been annotated to show the RDFLib `triples()` calls that correspond to each part of the (more or less) equivalent SPARQL query.
 In this release it is these `rdflib_*` scripts, not the `sparql_*` ones that are invoked from the `run-sparql-queries-faster.sh` script.
+It should be noted that the code in these rdflib_* scripts is hard to read and maintain, and this is intended only as a short-term workaround for those who need to be able to work with the files in Python using RDFLib.